Josh Rojas Player Props: Diamondbacks vs. Padres

 Josh Rojas At The Plate

-- Among qualified hitters, he ranks 23rd in batting average, while his on-base percentage ranks 72nd and he is 88th in slugging.
+- Among qualified hitters in baseball, he ranks 16th in batting average, 53rd in on-base percentage, and 86th in slugging.

-- In six games this season, Rojas has picked up an RBI, with more than one RBI once.
+- In seven games this year (43.8%), Rojas has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.